michaelmalick/r-ersst/README.md

-# ERSST SST Data Processing
+# NOAA ERSST Data

-An R package for downloading and processing NOAA ERSST SST data.
+An R package for downloading and processing NOAA ERSST data.

+## Installation
+The `ersst` package is not on CRAN, but can be installed from R using:

+    install.packages("devtools")
+    library(devtools)
+    install_github(repo = "michaelmalick/r-ersst")
+    library(ersst)

 ## Data notes